Sun Cellular: Acquisition by PLDT

-Transition to Smart (2016-2022)
+Transition to Smart (2016–2022)

 Since 2016, Sun has been integrated into the Smart network in terms of mobile network infrastructure and corporate management and has been transitioned into a Smart brand (vis-a-vis TNT).
 Aside from the migration of all Sun data users to its new parent by way of them having to change their Internet settings, postpaid subscribers have been migrated to Smart "in order to efficiently handle their needs following access of Sun customers to Smart’s ‘nationwidest’ network."

-As of February 2020, Sun's logo has been changed to reflect it being a full-blown brand of Smart (i.e. "Powered by SMART").

 On October 21, 2020, PLDT announced that Sun's prepaid service was integrated into Smart Prepaid, leaving its postpaid service under "Sun" branding.

-On April 25, 2022, Sun's postpaid service was merged with Smart Postpaid, resulting to the subsequent forced retirement of all Sun Postpaid plans and add-ons.
+On April 25, 2022, Sun's postpaid service was merged with Smart Postpaid, resulting to the cessation of all Sun Postpaid plan and add-on offerings.
 Smart encouraged those planning to subscribe to Sun to instead take advantage of Smart Signature plans, while existing subscribers can either still use their current subscription plans or upgrade to Smart Signature.
 With the integration of Sun Postpaid to Smart and the deprecation of Sun's remaining social media assets, the Sun Cellular brand was officially retired by PLDT and Smart after two decades.